adrianclo/phenotyper/README.md

 - <strike>in case you exported each .txt data file as {unicode}, open each .txt file separately and overwrite with {UTF-8} encoding

   **be aware** that opening the files takes time, and some files cannot be opened with the standard text editor (max read capacity exceeded). for this, open the file with editpad lite7 {https://www.editpadlite.com/} and copy chunk by chunk into the standard text editor</strike>

+- if the .txt data files from Ethovision software are exported as {unicode}, indicate this in the importer function.
+(FUNCTIONALITY IN PROGRESS)

 - **optionally**: to compress the memory load, put all .txt data files in a zipped folder

   e.g. four zipped {ANSI/UTF-8} encoded .txt data files will take up approx 150MB memory space instead of 2GB